 Seeking affordable Healthcare insurance for Baby

-Boomers is a particularly difficult undertaking for those
+Boomers has been a particularly difficult undertaking for those

 who are not covered by a pension plan and too young to